 - Beat together the softened cream cheese, eggs, sugar, melted chocolate, whipping cream and vanilla until creamy and smooth, about 1-2 minutes.
 Do not whip too much air into the mixture.

-- Scoop about 1 ½ tbsp of cookie crumb mixture into each cup and use a small glass or your fingers to pack it down slightly.
+- Scoop about 1 ½ tablespoon of cookie crumb mixture into each cup and use a small glass or your fingers to pack it down slightly.

-- Scoop about 2 tbsp of the cream cheese filling over the cookie crust and smooth the tops.
+- Scoop about 2 tablespoon of the cream cheese filling over the cookie crust and smooth the tops.

 - Bake for about 18-22 minutes or until the middles are mostly set.
 Cool in the pan for 15 minutes and then transfer the cheesecakes to the refrigerator to chill for 1-2 hours.